 - Stroud Brewery where there are tomato plants, parsley, basil and edible flowers for use on their home cooked pizzas and salads.

-Anyone can get involved in planting and caring for the edible landscape we are creating by emailing the address above.
 If you spot anywhere, however small, that could benefit from a bit of attention let us know.
 We want to fill Stroud with beautiful, vibrant pockets of food and flowers that will nourish and delight people and wildlife.